djdjdallas/statement-convertor/src/components/blog/USAGE_EXAMPLES.md

   const faqJsonLd = generateFAQJsonLd([
     {
       question: "What is the most accurate bank statement converter?",
-      answer: "Statement Desk offers 99% accuracy using AI-powered extraction, making it the most accurate option we tested."
+      answer: "Statement Desk offers 95-98% accuracy in our testing using AI-powered extraction, making it the most accurate option we tested."
     },
     {
       question: "Can I convert bank statements for free?",